 This nice-looking HTML5 site uses a combination of canvas, Drag-and-Drop API and video that turns it into an interactive and fun video jukebox.

 James Anderson’s website uses inline SVG to create appealing graphic visualisations of his stats.
 The site focuses on the cricket player’s career in numbers, and by using animation with the figures it makes it look like a huge interactive infographic.

 7. Lois Jeans

 This site uses HTML5 video.
-In addition, the <video> tag element is implemented with three alternative versions – .ogv, .webm and .mp4 – thus allowing optimal playback in most browsers.
+In addition, the <video> tag element is implemented with three alternative versions is a .ogv, .webm and .mp4 is a thus allowing optimal playback in most browsers.